 WHAT YOU NEED TO KNOW:

 Kawasaki disease (KD) is an illness in children that causes fever and inflammation of blood vessels.
-KD can damage blood vessels in your child's heart and lead to life-threatening heart problems, such as a heart attack.
+It usually occurs in children younger than 5 years old.
+KD can damage blood vessels in your child's heart.
+It can become life threatening.
+KD can also cause heart problems as your child gets older, even into adulthood.
 The exact cause of KD is unknown.
-Healthcare providers believe it may be caused by a bacterial or viral infection.
+Healthcare providers believe it may be caused by an infection.

 Your child may need any of the following:

 - Anticoagulants are a type of blood thinner medicine that helps prevent clots.
+You child will be given this medicine if he or she is at increased risk for blood clots.
 Clots can cause strokes, heart attacks, and death.
 Anticoagulants may cause your child to bleed or bruise more easily.

 - Watch for bleeding from your child's gums or nose.
-Watch for blood in his urine and bowel movements.
-Have him use a soft washcloth and a soft toothbrush.
-Have him avoid activities that can cause bruising or bleeding.
+Watch for blood in his or her urine and bowel movements.
+Have your child use a soft washcloth and a soft toothbrush.
+Have him or her avoid activities that can cause bruising or bleeding.

 - Tell your child's healthcare provider about all medicines your child takes because many medicines cannot be used with anticoagulants.
 Do not start or stop any medicines unless your child's healthcare provider tells you to.
-Tell your child's dentist and other healthcare providers that he is taking anticoagulants.
-Have him wear a bracelet or necklace that says he takes this medicine.
+Tell your child's dentist and other healthcare providers that he or she is taking anticoagulants.
+Have your child wear a bracelet or necklace that says he or she takes this medicine.

-- Your child will need regular blood tests so his healthcare provider can decide how much medicine he needs.
-Give him anticoagulants exactly as directed.
-Tell your child's healthcare provider right away if you forget to give your child the medicine, or if he takes too much.
+- Your child will need regular blood tests so his or her healthcare provider can decide how much medicine he or she needs.
+Give anticoagulants exactly as directed.
+Tell your child's healthcare provider right away if you forget to give your child the medicine, or if he or she takes too much.

-- If your child takes warfarin, some foods can change how his blood clots.
-Do not make major changes to his diet while he takes warfarin.
+- If your child takes warfarin, some foods can change how his or her blood clots.
+Do not make major changes to your child's diet while he or she takes warfarin.
 Warfarin works best when your child eats about the same amount of vitamin K every day.
 Vitamin K is found in green leafy vegetables, broccoli, grapes, and other foods.
-Ask for more information about what to give your child to eat when he takes warfarin.
+Ask for more information about what to give your child to eat while he or she takes warfarin.

 Follow up with your child's healthcare provider as directed: